Submissions open from 2025-09-01 17:00:00 to 2025-09-15 17:00:00

 1. Your entry should be a traditional roguelike, as described in the section above

-2. You can work in teams.
+2. You can work in a team.

 3. You can work in the design for your project before the jam starts, provided you don't extend your work to create actual content that will be added to the game (i.e detailed list of enemies, spells, items, etc).